- Program Overview

-There are three graduate majors available at the Valenti School of Communication: mass communication studies, public relations studies and health communication studies.
-You select your degree program when completing the graduate school application form.
+There are three graduate concentrations available at the Valenti School of Communication: mass communication studies, public relations studies and health communication studies.
+You select your concentration when completing the graduate school application form.

 As a graduate student at the Valenti School of Communication, you must demonstrate mastery in your area of study in order to graduate.
 You may do this through one of the following options:

 - The thesis option (30 credit hours) allows you to conduct and present original research in your area of study.

 - The comprehensive exams option (33 credit hours) allows you to demonstrate mastery of all the course content you’ve taken in our graduate program.

 - The project option (33 credit hours) also allows you to demonstrate mastery of your area of study by designing and implementing a project.